ManassehZhou/notion-to-markdown/README.md

 - 🖼️ **Media Handling**: Download and organize images, PDFs, and other attachments
 - ⚙️ **Flexible Configuration**: Customize rendering with YAML configuration files
 - 🏷️ **Front Matter**: Generate YAML front matter from Notion properties
+- 🔄 **Dynamic Properties**: Automatically include ALL custom properties from your Notion database
+- 🎯 **Smart Type Handling**: Support for advanced type formats like `pages:friends`

 ## 📋 Prerequisites